javajosh/simpatico/stree.md

 See [home](/), [combine](/combine), TODO merge with [stree2](/stree2.md)

 # Introduction
+  1. Start with an n-ary tree.
+  2. map each node to a reduction from root, called residue.
+  3. New nodes are defined as a collapse of residue.
+  4. The set of residues associated with branch tips are special, and we define another reduction over those.
+Defining application state.

-The Simpatico Tree, Summary Tree, or STree or STrie is an n-arry tree with these features:
+The Simpatico Tree, Summary Tree, or STree or STrie is an n-ary tree with these features:

 1. Unification of different kinds of specialization, especially